-|Certification||Certification is available through AHIMA but is optional**|
+|Licensure and Certification||Certification is available through AHIMA but is optional|

-|Key Skills||Ability to work independently, strong organization, computer, analytical, mathematics and communication skills*|
+|Key Skills||Ability to work independently, strong organizational skills, computer skills, analytical, mathematics and communication skills|

 Step 1: Earn a Bachelor's Degree

 A bachelor's degree program in health information management or health informatics can help prepare students for a career in health data analysis.
 Some schools offer programs that combine health information management and informatics.
-These programs may include coursework in anatomy and physiology, healthcare laws and ethics, medical terminology, database design, electronic medical records, coding procedures and health information technology.
+These programs may include coursework in anatomy and physiology, healthcare laws and ethics, medical terminology, database design, electronic medical records, coding procedures, and health information technology.
 Most schools require applicants to have a high school diploma or GED to enroll.